tersesystems/blindsight/docs/src/main/paradox/usage/overview.md

 ## Conditional Logging

+No matter how fast your logging is, it's always faster not to log a statement at all.
+Blindsight does its best to allow the system to **not** log as much as it makes it possible to log, allowing you to dynamically manage the CPU and memory pressure demands of logging.

 Most of the loggers have an `onCondition` method that returns a conditional logger of the same type.

 This logger will only log if the condition is true: